AnshumohanAcharya/ReachInbox/README.md

     The entire email processing workflow is automated, from receiving emails to sending replies.
 The tool uses scheduled cron jobs to check for new emails periodically, analyze them, categorize them, and send replies.

 - **Error Handling**:
-    Proper error handling has been implemented, especially for API failures (Gmail, Outlook, OpenAI) and database connection issues.
+    Proper error handling has been implemented, especially for API failures (Gmail, Outlook, Gemini) and database connection issues.

 ---

 ## Conclusion

-This project demonstrates an automated email response system capable of authenticating users via Gmail and Outlook, analyzing emails with Gemini AI, categorizing them, and sending context-aware replies.
+This project demonstrates an automated email response system capable of authenticating users via Gmail and Outlook, analyzing emails with the Gemini API, categorizing them, and sending context-aware replies.
 The tool ensures minimal manual intervention, offering a smooth automation process for email management.

 For any additional questions or setup issues, feel free to open an issue in the repository.